sedaoturak/tricks_for_efficient_pytorch/README.md

-# tricks_for_faster_pytorch
+# Tricks for Faster Pytorch

-This repository consists of some tricks to speed up the codes written by PyTorch library.
+This repository lists of some tricks to speed up performance of PyTorch models.

+It was prepared by using the resources below.

+Any contribution is more than welcome!